We Welcome Your Application to Join Us!

-We met at Williams in the ‘80s and soon discovered a mutual love of education and travel — of shared exploration, shared challenge and shared purpose. .
+We met at Williams in the 80s and soon discovered a mutual love of education and travel — of shared exploration, shared challenge, and shared purpose.

 After graduation, Liz headed abroad to teach in Athens, Greece.
 The combination of working with students and exploring a beautiful place was an ideal first job.
 The sense of community she created in her classroom was powerful; the opportunity to learn about Greece and its islands was exciting.
 She was hooked.
 A year later, I joined her, and it didn’t take long for me to fall in love with the adventurous traveling that was such an important part of our lives there: hiking the Greek islands, trekking in Nepal, and exploring off the beaten track in Italy.

 And caring about Overland means a lot of things to us — but most of all, it means staying focused on creating experiences for our students that will help them grow into the kinds of people we — as their parents — hope they’ll become: thoughtful and considerate, kind and eager, enthusiastic and adventurous.